Methods of weight loss include dietary change, exercise, behavior modification, metabolic stimulants, appetite suppressants or a combination of these.

 The best kinds of exercises for burning calories are aerobic activities, which involve using the large muscles of your body in a rhythmic, continuous activity.
 Aerobics not only help to reduce body fat but also improve cardiovascular conditioning.
 It is recommended by the U.S. Centers for Disease Control and Prevention and other professional groups that healthy women do some sort of moderate-to-vigorous aerobic exercise on most or all days of the week for 30 to 45 minutes.
 These minutes can be accumulated 15 minutes of an aerobics video in the morning and 15 minutes of brisk walking in the evening, for example.
 However, a single sustained exercise session may be more effective in helping you to lose weight.

 If you have been inactive for a while, you will need to work up slowly to this amount so that you don't get injured or overly fatigued and then discouraged.
 Start with five or 10 minutes or whatever you're comfortable with every other day, and add one minute every other session.
-Low- to moderate-intensity aerobic exercise, like housework, gardening and walking the dog all provide a great deal of general health benefits, but for actual weight loss you need to exercise at a higher intensity with vigorous activities like brisk walking or jogging, singles tennis/racket sports, aerobics classes, ice or roller skating, swimming or cycling.
+Low- to moderate-intensity aerobic exercise, like housework, gardening and walking the dog all provide a great deal of general health benefits, but for noticeable weight loss you need to exercise at a higher intensity with vigorous activities like brisk walking or jogging, singles tennis/racket sports, aerobics classes, ice or roller skating, swimming or cycling.

 Because the goal of aerobic exercise is to work your heart muscle, your exercise needs to increase your heart rate.
 One way to determine if you are exercising intensely enough is to measure your heart rate.
 After warming up and then sustaining an aerobic activity for about five minutes, take your pulse by placing two fingers on the carotid artery on the side of your neck, just under your jaw line and about one to two inches in front of your ear.
 Count the beats for 10 seconds.
-Your heart rate should be about 70-85% percent of its maximum, which is your age subtracted from 220.

 An easier way to judge intensity is the talk test.
 You shouldn't be exercising so hard that you can't talk with a friend or recite a poem.
 If you can't talk without gasping for breath, slow down.
 On the other hand, if your exercise is easy enough that you can sing a song out loud, you probably need to increase your intensity.